RuneRost/Astro-RT/README.md

 pip install -r requirements.txt
 ```

-The following sections give a detailled description on how to train surrogate models for steady-state radiative intensity predictions sing `train_3d.py`` and for temporal evolution of radiative intensity using `train_3d_time.py`.
-Furthermore, we provide two pretrained surrogate models, which can directly be used for evluation.

-sourcen + wie an dataset kommen (Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...)

 ## Training

 In our paper we consider two scenarios in which we want to emulate Radiative Transfer.
-For each scenario we provide code to train a surrogate model, as well as pretrained surrogate models.
+For each scenario we provide code to train a surrogate model, as well as our pretrained surrogate model.
+The two scenarios for which we trained our models are:
 1. Prediction of steady-state radiative intensity setting in for $t \to \infty$
 2. Temporal evolution of radiative intensity from a starting point where $I_0=0$

-To train the steady-state model we provide a dataset consisting of samples, that each comprising an absorption and emission field as well as the corresponding steady-state radiative intensity.
-These are generated using the code from here[cite].
+To train the steady-state model we provide a dataset consisting of samples, that each comprise an absorption and emission field as well as the corresponding steady-state radiative intensity.
+These are generated using the code from [here](https://github.com/lorenzobranca/Ray-trax).

 To train the steady-state model, run this command: